Iran and the US harden their positions over talks to end the nearly month-old war

 Israel also said it carried out a wave of attacks targeting Iranian infrastructure early Thursday.
 Heavy strikes were also reported around Isfahan, home to a major Iranian air base and other military sites, as well as one of Iran's nuclear sites.

-Witnesses told The Associated Press that power is out in some areas of Iran’s capital Tehran, though no official reports have been released yet.
+Witnesses told The Associated Press that power was out in some areas of Iran’s capital Tehran.
 Witnesses had earlier reported the sounds of heavy strikes and fighter jets overhead.

 Loud booms could be heard across Israel as it was repeatedly targeted by barrages from Iran.
 Israel’s emergency service said a man in his 30s was killed near the northern coastal city of Nahariya after a wave of strikes that came from Lebanon.
 In the United Arab Emirates, two people were reported killed by shrapnel from a missile interception over Abu Dhabi.